longvd336/longvd336.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/one.jpg){: .align-right width="300px"}

-👨🏻‍💻 I recently obtained Honor Engineering Degree in Electronics and Telecommunications at the Posts and Telecommunications Instidute of Technologyy (PTIT) - Hanoi, Viet Nam.
-Now, I'm Teaching Assistant at Telecommunications Faculty I - PTIT.
+👨🏻‍💻 I have recently earned an Honors Engineering Degree in Electronics and Telecommunications from the Posts and Telecommunications Institute of Technology (PTIT) in Hanoi, Vietnam.
+Currently, I am serving as a Teaching Assistant at the Telecommunications Faculty I within PTIT.

 🔬 My research interests are in Bioinformatics and Applying Machine Learning in solving real world problems.

-📚 I'm currently looking opportunity for pursuing PhD in the field of Machine Learning in Europe.
+📚 I am currently seeking opportunities to pursue a Ph.D. in the field of Machine Learning in Europe.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and Computer Network.
+📽️ I'm also keen to provide assistance to others on their journey in the fields of Machine Learning and Computer Networks.

 # Experience

 ## 👨🏻‍🔬 Professional Experience
 During my time as a Research Assistant at the Data and Intelligent Systems Laboratory, I had the privilege of diving into a realm where the boundaries of knowledge blur, working on cutting-edge projects that harnessed the power of AI to tackle real-world challenges.
 Here are a few standout ventures that I had the pleasure of being part of:
 - *Design A low-cost AI-based smart wearable device for supporting visually impaired people* (PI)
 - *Smart IoT device for face recognition and temperature detection using thermal images based on Deep Learning, open-source IoT platforms, and mini-computer as edge devices.* (PI)
 - *Pediatric Sepsis Diagnosis Based on Differential Gene Expression and Machine Learning method* (PI)
 - *Efficient methodology for gene expression analysis based on Deep Learning for ALS disease* (PI)